National Bureau of Statistics of China: Access

 Its Statistical Communiqué on the National Economic and Social Development and the China Statistical Yearbook are the bureau's most notable publications.
 It also runs and publishes the national census of economy, population and agriculture.

 Internet

-National Data (National Statistical Data Repository) is operated by the bureau, which have both Chinese and English interfaces.
-All publishable statistical results by the bureau are released on this website, includes monthly, quarterly, and annual data of price indices, industrial data etc.
+National Data (National Statistical Data Repository) is operated by the bureau, which has both Chinese and English interfaces.
+All publishable statistical results are released by the bureau on this website, including data on monthly, quarterly, and annual price indices and industrial statistics, etc.

-Since December 2018, the agency began to release detailed dataset to authorized researchers and universities, which uses an application-based system for researchers resides within China.
-This includes dataset from the 3rd economic census, 6th population census, 3rd agricultural census, sampled 1% population survey of 2015, residents income survey and financials survey on industrial enterprises above designated size.
+In December 2018, the agency began to release detailed datasets to authorized researchers and universities using an application-based system for researchers residing in China.
+This includes datasets from the 3rd economic census, 6th population census, 3rd agricultural census, sampled 1% population survey of 2015, residents income survey, and financials survey on industrial enterprises above a designated size.

 Archive

 The bureau also operates an archive filled with almanacs ever published by the bureau since 1982, some of the files are not digitalized, hence only accessible through the archive.
 Citizens can access the archive with their national identification card.